 Zones: 5 – 9

 Ribbon-like white-striped green foliage adds wonderful texture to shade garden.
 Reaches up to 15 in. tall and 24 in. wide.

 Q.: What do we mean by “full shade?”

-A.: Areas that gets less than one hour of direct sunlight and are too dark to be considered dappled shade, are full shade.
-If your space gets no direct sun (such as under a thick canopy of trees or in the shadow of a tall wall) most of these plants will still grow, but won’t love it there.
+A.: Areas that gets less than one hour of direct sunlight are full shade.
+Also, places that are too dark to be considered dappled shade.
+If your space gets no direct sun, most of these plants will still grow, but won't love it there.
+(Such as under a thick canopy of trees or in the shadow of a tall wall.)

 Q.: Snails.
 Slugs.
 Help.